EchoMAV/PiStreamer/README.md

 sudo apt install -y python3-opencv sudo apt install -y python3-numpy
 ```
+## GCS Selection
+pistreamer_v2 has the option to stream to QGroundControl as the GCS or ATAK.
+Generally speaking ATAK requires a MPEG-TS video format whereas GCS is a RDP stream.
+Since a pilot will only need one active GCS at a time, either `ffmpeg_command_atak` or `ffmpeg_command_qgc` will be actively streaming at a time.

 ## Non-Daemon operation
 For normal (non-daemon) functionality run the script as below: